Initial Setup

 RAG Integration

-- Semantic Search: Find relevant existing content
+The workflows demonstrate full RAG capabilities:- Semantic Search: Find relevant existing content

 - Intelligent Generation: Create new content when needed